locvx1234/Linux-Tutorial/samba_server.md

 netbios name = MYSMBSERVER
 ; interfaces where the service is listening: localhost and ens32 interfaces interfaces = lo ens32
-; users passwords database backend passdb backend = smbpasswd
+; users passwords database backend and location passdb backend = smbpasswd smb passwd file = /etc/samba/smbpasswd
 ; permitted hosts to use the Samba server: localhost and all host belonging to 10.10.10.0/24 subnet hosts allow = 127.
 10.10.10.
 ; protocol version